GBA "Recreational" Basketball Program – Frequently Asked Questions

 Can I select or request practice day/time/location for my child?

 To accommodate the growing population of our community, Gainesville Basketball Association requires the use of gym space 7 days a week.
 Winter practices are held between 6:30pm-10:00pm.
-Generally, younger teams are scheduled for the earlier practice slots, but there are exceptions.
+Generally, the younger teams are scheduled for the earlier practice slots, but there are exceptions.
 GBA cannot guarantee requests for practice placement for any reason.
 Requests to avoid a specific practice night must be sent to the League Administrator by May 31 for summer league, and by October 22 for winter league.
 If your child is ultimately placed on a team that has a practice night that conflicts with your original request, you may request a refund if you notify the League Administrator BEFORE practices begin.
 Practice requests for winter will be made available to coaches at the draft for advisory purposes only.
 Requests to change teams will not be honored.
-If you are a head coach, you get to choose your practice night and location based on what PWCS has available.
+If you are a head coach, you can choose your practice night and location based on what PWCS has available.

 When and where are "Recreational" practices held?